-Tomatoes (Lycopersicon esculentum) are one of the home gardener's favorite plants, largely because a freshly picked, homegrown tomato and a store-bought tomato are so dramatically different.
-Growing them successfully can sometimes be challenging, so gardeners often turn to popular home "remedies" such as Epsom salts or vinegar to give themselves an edge.
+Tomatoes (Solanum lycopersicum, USDA plant hardiness zones 10-11) are one of the home gardener's favorite plants, largely because a freshly picked, homegrown tomato and a store-bought tomato are so dramatically different.
+Growing them successfully can sometimes be challenging, so gardeners often turn to popular home "remedies" such as Epsom salt or vinegar to give themselves an edge.
 While you can use vinegar successfully with tomatoes, there are only a few specific cases where it's genuinely helpful.

 Vinegar can be used successfully with tomatoes in a few specific ways, but it may be an exaggeration to say it's "good" for the plants.

 One widespread folk usage for vinegar is as a weed killer, to suppress stubborn weeds that might compete with your tomato plants or, even worse, act as hosts for pests or vectors for tomato diseases.
 While there is a scientific basis for this, there are also a couple of important limitations you should know.

 First, the acid found in vinegar will indeed kill weeds by disrupting their cell walls.
 The cells rupture, their fluids escape and the plant withers and dies.
 This is good up to a point, but the effect is limited.
 First, household vinegar — even at full strength — isn't strong enough to quickly and reliably kill the weeds.
 For that, you'll need to use something called horticultural vinegar, which is 20 percent acetic acid or higher compared to household vinegar's 5 percent.